Thoq-jar/Zephyr/README.md

 ------------------------------------------------------------------------------------------
 **REMEMBER THAT THE SOUCE IS ALWAYS NEWER AND THEREFORE BLEEDING EDGE | IT WILL BE LESS STABLE THAN THE BINARY!**
-(the binary is tested more etenivly, the source is as soon as it works its added not tested)
+(the binary is tested more extensivly, the source is as soon as it works its added not tested)
 ------------------------------------------------------------------------------------------
 Multiplatform code editor written in Java and Kotlin that is free and open source.
 Our goal is to be as fast as possible, which is why Zephyr uses your GPU to render all ui elements and to power the syntax highloghting and other background tasks that indirectly make it snappier!
 If this is too slow for you we recommend checking out Zephyr Lite which is written in C++ for maximum performance [here!](https://github.com/Thoq-jar/Zephyr-Lite/tree/main)